phoenixframework/phoenix/bonus_guides/I_sending_email.md

 Sending email from a Phoenix application is really easy.
+Phoenix does not ship with a library to send emails, but there are various packages available that can help with that.

+The options include [Phoenix Swoosh](https://github.com/swoosh/phoenix_swoosh) and [Bamboo](https://github.com/thoughtbot/bamboo).

+If you are only going to use Mailgun, you can use the mailgun package instead:

+## Using the Mailgun package

 Before we begin, we'll need an account with Mailgun - we won't actually be able to send mail without it.
 Once we have an account, though, the rest will be straightforward.

 First, [sign up at Mailgun](https://mailgun.com/signup).
 They have a generous number of free emails per month, so we can get going with a free account.